demystifyfp/demystifyfp/content/fsharp/series/fstweet/transforming-async-result-to-webpart.md

 Here the user name is being matched on the route.
 Then we partially apply page function with one parameter representing the path of the liquid template.

-Now if run the application, we will get the following page upon receiving a valid user singup request.
+Now if we run the application, we will get the following page upon receiving a valid user signup request.

 ![Signup sucess](/img/fsharp/series/fstweet/singup-sucess.png)